vinyldns/vinyldns-cli/README.md

 ## Installation

-Download the desired pre-compiled executable [release](https://github.com/vinyldns/vinyldns-cli/releases) version for your operating system.
+Download the latest pre-compiled executable [release](https://github.com/vinyldns/vinyldns-cli/releases/latest) version for your operating system.

 For example, to install version 0.8.4 on Mac OS...